Disaster Nursing Considerations

 Shortage of medical personnel, breakdown in communication, insufficient power generation and limited resources are shared problems whether dealing with a disaster at home or abroad.

 When dealing with mass casualties, the usual rule of ‘first come, first treated’ does not come into play.
-Higher priority must be given to patients whose immediate or long-term prognosis can be influenced by simple and intensive care.
-Whereas those who require a greater deal of care and attention but with questionable results, have the lowest priority.
+Higher priority must be given to patients whose immediate or long-term prognosis can be influenced by simple and intensive care, whereas those who require a greater deal of care and attention but will have questionable results have the lowest priority.

-This can be a difficult concept for those nurses used to providing care to those with the highest need first, but with sparse resources and multiple casualties, that approach simply isn’t practical.
+This can be a difficult concept to grasp for nurses used to providing care to those with the highest needs first, but with sparse resources and multiple casualties, that approach simply isn’t practical.
 A system will be used to identify the care each patient will require.
-The most common classification system used around the world is the internationally accepted four colour code.
+The most common classification system used around the world is the internationally accepted four colour code:

 When dealing with a city disaster, patients may make their own way to the hospital or care facility.
 Similarly, further afield in countries where natural disasters may occur, casualties may drift to the nearest first aid point days after the event, and at some distance away from the impact site.

-Conditions in a disaster area often remain hazardous for quite some time after the event which can quickly take their toll on your physical and mental health.
+Conditions in a disaster area often remain hazardous for quite some time after the initial event, which can quickly take a toll on your physical and mental health.
 You’ll potentially be living and sleeping in less than ideal accommodation, and often without running water or flushing toilets.
-Disease is often rife in disaster struck countries, and hot climates can cause you to dehydrate and lose electrolytes.
+Disease is often rife in disaster-struck countries, and hot climates can cause you to dehydrate and lose electrolytes.

 You’ll need to be clinically experienced enough to turn your hand to any form of nursing that is required, that may be clinical, surgical, paediatric, geriatric, etc. If you’re not able to hit the floor running and have the skills to be able to help in any circumstance, you’re going to find an already challenging situation extremely difficult.